-A review of student discipline and school safety for the school year is as follows: School suspension and expulsion data for the end of the 2017-18 year showed that we did have a 1.2% decrease in suspensions from the past year, and maintained the 0.5% expulsion rate for the school year.
+A review of student discipline and school safety for the school year is as follows: School suspension and expulsion data for the end of the 2019-20 year showed that we did have a 2.2% decrease in suspensions from the past year, and a 0.3% expulsion rate for the school year a 0.2% decrease.
 The District had taken specific steps to increase the level of safety and security on both campuses.
 The employment of a canine detection company that conducts random visitations in which the dogs alert to any detection of drugs, alcohol, and/or gunpowder has been very successful in deterring illegal substance possession and will be continued.
 In addition, the use of an updated security system with clearer imaging and greater coverage has been very beneficial in both deterring and identifying safety concerns.
-The district installed several additional cameras specifically in front of campus and outside of the office and playground area on the Jamestown Elementary campus and two camera monitors in the school office.
 Large reflective signs have been added to the exterior of our buildings to aid emergency personnel in quick building identification.
-Two standing signs (e.g. Bus Only and Authorized Vehicle Car Pick Up) were purchased and are used successfully to direct car parking and traffic in front of school.
-In addition, car pick up vehicles must check out and display a number placard in order to use the car drive through.
-Parents and those individuals assigned for student pick up are encouraged to use the parking lot across the street from the school.
-These measures have significantly reduced pedestrian traffic at dismissal time and thereby reducing safety vulnerabilities.
-The number of students with disciplinary referrals was significantly higher with an overall 26% increase (more use of alternatives to suspension with more after school detention, lunch detention and loss of recess), but there was a 6.2% decrease in principal referrals.
-Also, the high number of the referrals were for student regulation needs and the use of the Reflection Room.
-To better support positive behavior support the District continues to employ a Safe School Ambassador and Behavior and Attendance Support Assistant and an on-site school counselor, to assist with building positive relationships, fostering connectedness, facilitating peer mediation, the teaching of social skills curriculum, supporting the implementation of MTSS and Trauma Informed practices along with reducing chronic absenteeism rates.
+The number of students with disciplinary referrals was lower with an overall 9% decrease, with a 41% decrease in principal referrals.
+There continues to be a large need for regulation and positive behavior support and the District continues to employ a Safe School Ambassador and Behavior and Attendance Support Assistant as well as an on-site school counselor, to assist with building positive relationships, fostering connectedness, facilitating peer mediation, the teaching of social skills curriculum, supporting the implementation of MTSS and Trauma Informed practices along with reducing chronic absenteeism rates.
 Bullying prevention education and presentations are given to all grade levels on a regular six-week rotation.
 Outside agencies are contracted to provide age-appropriate sexual harassment and suicide prevention education and training to students.
-A site assessment of both campuses found facilities to be in good repair with a FIT score of 94.57%.
-Many structural repairs were made on several buildings, new lighting and insulation was installed in the A building, and a new playground installed on the Chinese Camp campus.
-Administration will continue to regularly review and hold practice safety drills, including lockdown procedures on both campuses, and provide all employees with the necessary mandatory safety trainings.
+A site assessment of both campuses found facilities to be in good repair with a FIT score of 95.88% at JES and 97.32% at Chinese Camp.
+Many structural repairs were made on several buildings, fresh paint within the cafeteria, painting of interior and exterior of doors and, the addition of a shade structure and outside tables, new ADA compliant drinking fountains and bottle filling stations were added to both campuses, and the Jamestown campus playground was resurfaced.
+Administration will continue to regularly review and hold practice safety drills including lockdown procedures on both campuses within the guidelines of health and safety protocols, and will provide all employees with the necessary mandatory safety trainings.
+In response to COVID-19 additional health and safety signage has been added to both campuses, sufficient Personal Protective Equipment acquired and provided to all staff and students, sneeze guards/barriers added to school office and both cafeterias, MERV-13 filters installed in HVAC systems along with air purifiers for the portable buildings.
+The purchase and implementation of a digital parent/student pick up system has allowed for the maintaining of social distancing and has reduced the amount of exposure on campus.
+Along with the implementation of a digital visitor sign-in and health screening program.
+The District developed both a COVID Preparedness Plan and a COVID Return to School Plan that are located on our district website.